amiltner/LensSynth/papers/SymmetricLenses/response_popl19.md

 avoiding constants).
 These ad hoc syntactic metrics seem to be approximating something like the information-theoretic measure we work with.

-A fixed distribution works because the core goal is to generate "more bijective" transformations; information should be preserved, when possible, when translating data between formats.
-A fixed, uniform distribution avoids unfairly weighting one conjunct or disjunct over another, unfairly throwing information away.
-When not given a distribution this kind of fairness seems to be the best we can do.
+A fixed distribution works because the core goal is to generate "more bijective" transformations; information should be preserved, wherever possible, when translating data between formats.
+A fixed, uniform distribution avoids weighting one conjunct or disjunct over another.
+When not given a distribution, this kind of "fairness" seems to be the best we can do.

 If given the distribution, the system can make a more informed choice about what to throw away.
 Let (x?.9) mean "x appears with probability .9 and is ""